-Approximately 7.4 million women in the U.S. experience infertility, with 286,681 in Illinois and 128,259 in Missouri.
+Approximately 7.4 million women in the U.S. experience infertility.
 While published statistics tend to focus on the woman, it is important to note that infertility diagnoses are split evenly between men and women.
 The bottom line – if you are experiencing infertility, you are not alone.
 There are an abundance of opportunities, resources, and support that is available to you.

 When should I see a specialist?